ptrutnau/Cyclistic_Case_Study/README.md

 # Google Data Analytics Capstone: Cyclistic Case Study
-On this Repository, i will perform the [Google Data Analytics Capstone Project](https://www.coursera.org/learn/google-data-analytics-capstone) (a case study from the Google Data Analytics course).

 ## Introduction
 In this case study, i will perform tasks of a junior data analyst for a fictional company named Cyclistic.